Flush the Fashion

-Flush the Fashion is the fifth solo studio album by American singer Alice Cooper, released on April 28, 1980 by Warner Bros.
+Flush the Fashion is the fifth solo and overall twelfth studio album by American singer Alice Cooper, released on April 28, 1980, by Warner Bros.
 Records.
 It was recorded at Cherokee Studios in Los Angeles with producer Roy Thomas Baker, known for his work with Queen and the Cars.
 Musically, the album was a drastic change of style for Cooper, leaning towards a new wave influence.
-The lead single "Clones (We're All)" peaked at No. 40 on the U.S. Billboard Top 40.
+The lead single, "Clones (We're All)", reached number 40 on the US Billboard Hot 100, helping Flush the Fashion peak at number 44 on the Billboard 200 album chart, making it Cooper's highest-charting release since 1977's Lace and Whiskey.
+Clocking in at just 28 minutes, Flush the Fashion has the shortest running time of any of Cooper's albums.

 Background

 The album's ten tracks touch on themes such as the loss of identity, taking on other roles, and the usual Alice Cooper-esque dementia.
 This is evident even in the lyrics of Flush the Fashion's cover songs (for example the "Clones" single).
 Cooper also performs several "story" songs, presenting a series of intriguing vignettes in lieu of more traditional subject matter.
-By the time of Flush the Fashion, after a much-publicized stint in a sanitarium in 1977 for alcoholism and subsequent sobriety, Cooper had secretly developed a heavy addiction to cocaine, although, unlike his subsequent three studio albums Cooper has some recollection – if not perfect – of making Flush the Fashion.
+By the time of Flush the Fashion, after a much-publicized stint in a sanitarium in 1977 for alcoholism and subsequent sobriety, Cooper had secretly developed a heavy addiction to cocaine, although, unlike his subsequent three studio albums, Cooper has some recollection – if not perfect – of making Flush the Fashion.

 Cooper did tour the album through the United States and Mexico City during 1980, playing "Clones (We're All)", "Pain", "Model Citizen", "Grim Facts", "Talk Talk", "Dance Yourself to Death" and "Nuclear Infected" on a regular basis.
 The first four songs remained part of the setlist for the Special Forces tour a year later.
-Since 1982, songs from Flush the Fashion, as with all Cooper's albums from between 1976 and 1983, have rarely been performed live.
+Since 1982, songs from Flush the Fashion, as with all of Cooper's albums from between 1976 and 1983, have rarely been performed live.
 The only cases have been: